mshaaban0/lokale/README.md

-# Lokale - Powerful API for localStorage Management
+# Lokale - Simpple API for localStorage Management
-Lokale is a wide api for browser localStorage or sessionStorage management.
+Lokale is a simple yet reliable api for browser localStorage or sessionStorage management.

 ### Install
 Make sure you have the following installed